rishabh-ink/weather-fox/README.md

 ## Introduction

-A weather app for Firefox OS and other HTML5-complaint devices.
+WeatherFox displays the current weather conditions for a given location.

 Version: **0.0.1**